Learning with Optimal Interpolation Norms: Examples

-The optimal interpolation problem \eqref{eqn:latent-group-lasso} seeks a decomposition of vector $w$ in terms of vectors $z_1,\dots,z_m$ whose support sets are restricted to the corresponding group of variables in $G_j$.
-If the groups overlap then the decomposition is not necessarily unique, and the variational formulation involves those $z_j$ such that the aggregate $\ell_p$ norm is minimal.
-On the other hand, if the group are disjoint, that is $\{G_1,\dots,G_m\}$ forms a partition of $\{1,\dots,d\}$, the latent group lasso coincides with the ``standard'' group lasso \cite{Yuan2006}, which is defined, for $w\in \R^d$, as
+The optimal interpolation problem \eqref{e:latent-group-lasso} seeks a decomposition of vector $y$ in terms of vectors $(z_j)_{1\leq j\leq m}$ the support sets of which are restricted to the corresponding group of variables in $G_j$.
+If the groups overlap then the decomposition is not necessarily unique, and the variational formulation involves those $z_j$ for which $\sum_{j=1}^m|z_j|_{p_j}$ is minimal.
+On the other hand, if the groups are pairwise disjoint, that is $(G_j)_{1\leq j\leq m}$ forms a partition of $\{1,\dots,d\}$, the latent group lasso norm coincides with the ``standard'' group lasso norm \cite{Yuan2006}, which is defined as

-Indeed in this case there is a unique feasible point for the optimization problem \eqref{eqn:latent-group-lasso} which is given by $z_j=w_{|G_j}$.